 This ancient fishing hamlet in Southern Friesland attracts many visitors during the summer, owing to the area’s link with water sports.
 Many sailing, surfing, waterskiing activities, and various beach-oriented hotels can be found throughout the hamlet.

 See Related: Best Places to Visit in the Netherlands

 Hook of Holland, Rotterdam’s most western borough, is situated at the mouth of the New Waterway shipping canal.

 The district’s coastline offers broad, open beaches that are especially popular during the summer, and several hotels, watersports facilities, and other amenities spread around Hook of Holland’s coastline.

-Many unique attractions may be found in this picturesque town in the Groningen region, including gothic brick homes, historic windmills, and the Seal Rehabilitation and Research Centre.
+This picturesque town in the Groningen region may have many unique attractions, including gothic brick homes, historic windmills, and the Seal Rehabilitation and Research Centre.

 The town’s shoreline is sometimes subjected to exceptionally low tides, making it perfect for Wadlopen (mudflat trekking), a historic and infamously risky activity involving walking over the Wadden Sea’s sandbank.
 You can find a comfortable residence at Hotel Waddenweelde.